At a time when sales have become the nucleus of growth for almost every business, pre-sales presents a promising opportunity to boost numbers.

 With your pre-sales support taking care of lead research, validation and nurturing, your sales reps have time to focus on closing deals.

-Your pre-sales pros can segment leads, leverage your CRM tool and automate workflows to process leads faster.
+Your pre-sales pros can segment leads, leverage sales tools and automate workflows to process leads faster.
 Now, when the hand-off happens from pre-sales to sales, the remaining steps are easier to complete to mark the deal closed.

 Strengthen the sales pipeline